September was both busy and interesting. Life at Kilinochchi continues to keep me on my toes!

 Back to the Books (Sort of)

-I also attended lectures for my MSc at Peradeniya University on September 7th and 8th, but I confess, I’ve yet to start studying in earnest.
-I really need to get my act together and start planning my research project.
+I attended lectures for my MSc at Peradeniya University on September 7th and 8th for the first time, but I confess I’ve yet to start studying earnestly.
+I need to get my act together and start planning my research project.

 Intro to Web Development Sessions

-In line with our vision to offer accessible education, we’ve been conducting paid web development courses at Uki for engineering students.
+In line with our vision to offer accessible education, we’ve been conducting paid web development courses for engineering students through my schoolmate Dajeev on behalf of Proton Engineering School.
 I’ve wrapped up five sessions on HTML, CSS, and JavaScript so far, and although the class size is small, I’m hopeful it will grow in time.

 Reuniting with an Old Friend

 This month, I also caught up with Chris, a friend and brother from my Uki days back in 2017.
-We had a nostalgic evening at his home in Kilinochchi, reliving memories, and enjoying dinner.
-A big thank you to Jathu akka for the delicious meal!
+We had a nostalgic evening at his home in Kilinochchi, reliving memories and enjoying dinner.
+A big thank you to Jathu Akka for the delicious sandwich!

 My Furry Companion

 Last but not least, I have a new companion at my Kilinochchi home—a dog who’s somehow always around.
-I’m not sure how she finds food, but whenever I’m there, I try to feed her.
+I’m unsure how she finds food, but I try to feed her whenever I’m there.
 She’s grown quite attached, and I have to admit, it’s nice to have her company.
 When I return on Mondays, she’s always excited to see me, wagging her tail and ready for her meal.

 Looking Ahead